Corporate Consultative Group (CCG)

 CCG Member Benefits

-- Focused support and advice from world-renowned experts.
+- Focused support and advice from world-renowned experts, and discounted rates on advisory services for extended assistance

-- Admission to MindShare, WRI’s closed event for sustainable business that convenes corporate partners and experts in more than 10 hours of interactive sessions, discussions and networking.
+- Admission to MindShare, WRI’s sustainable business event series designed exclusively for CCG members, which brings together corporate partners and experts for 10+ hours of interactive sessions, discussions, and networking (currently all virtual)

-- Monthly member-only newsletter and email updates, curated to help you stay informed of key developments within the sustainability agenda.
+- Monthly member-only newsletter and invitations to virtual and in-person activities, curated to help you stay informed of key developments within the sustainability agenda

-- Dedicated relationship manager who will understand your priorities and proactively connect you to the latest and most material research, tools and knowledge products that will benefit you and your team.
+- Relationship manager who will understand your needs and proactively connect you to the latest research, tools and knowledge products that will benefit you and your team

 CCG Advisory Board

-- Amanda Nusz, VP Corporate Responsibility, Target Corporation
+- Amanda Nusz, Vice President, Corporate Responsibility, Target